 - burning or pain during urination

-If the rectum becomes infected, there may be anal itching, painful bowel movements, and sometimes discharge.
-When transmission occurred from oral sex, there may be burning sensation in the throat and swollen glands.
+If the rectum becomes infected, a person with gonorrhea may experience anal itching, painful bowel movements, and sometimes discharge.
+When transmission occurs as a result of oral sex, there may be a burning sensation in the throat and swollen glands.

-Have "safe sex" - for each sexual act, use a new latex condom, whether it be oral, vaginal, or anal sex.
-Avoid using an oil-based lubricant, such as petroleum jelly when using a latex condom.
+Avoid using an oil-based lubricant, such as petroleum jelly, when using a latex condom.
 Non-barrier forms of contraception, such as oral contraceptives or intrauterine devices, do nothing to protect people from sexually transmitted infections.

-Abstain - abstaining from any sexual act is probably the most effective way to avoid becoming infected with an STD.
+- Abstinence: Abstaining from any sexual act is the most effective way to avoid an STD.

-Vaccinations - there are vaccinations that can protect from eventually developing some types of cancer caused by two STIs - the HPV (human papillomavirus) and Hepatitis B vaccines.
+- Vaccinations: There are vaccinations that can protect an individual from eventually developing some types of cancer that are caused by HPV and hepatitis B.

-Check for infections - before sexual intercourse with a new partner, check that the partner and yourself have no STIs.
+- Check for infections: Before sexual intercourse with a new partner, check that the partner and yourself have no STDs.

-Drink alcohol in moderation - people who are drunk are more likely to engage in risky behavior.
-Avoid using some recreational drugs, which may also affect judgment.
+- Drink alcohol in moderation: People who have consumed too much alcohol are more likely to engage in risky behavior.
+Avoid using recreational drugs, which may also affect judgment.

-Explain you want safe sex - before engaging in any sexual act with a new partner, make it clear that you would only consider safe sex.
+- Explain you want safe sex: Before engaging in any sexual act with a new partner, communicate that you would only consider safe sex.

-Education - parents, schools, and society in general need to teach children about the importance of safe sex, and explain how to prevent becoming infected with an STI.
-Education should also include information relevant to the LGBTQ (lesbian, gay, bisexual, transgender, queer/questioning) population.
+- Education: Parents, schools, and society need to teach children about the importance of safe sex, and explain how to prevent becoming infected with an STD, including information relevant to the LGBTQ community.